Is that a 1901 switch-tower from the Boston Elevated Railway

 Towed by the tugboat SANITA, Tower C goes sailing over the bounding main as it heads from Boston to Kennebunkport en route to Seashore.
 Member Richard Brilliante, who rode on the tug, snapped this fine at-sea view as well as all others on the cover and those appearing on Page 6.

-Photos by Richard Brilliante
+Photos by photographer Richard Brilliante

-In 1989, Northampton Station followed Tower C to Seashore Trolley Museum.
+In 1989, Northampton Station followed Tower C to the Seashore Trolley Museum.
 Perhaps, the story of its trip will be in a future blog post release :)

 May 1901 - Northampton Station